anton-khodak/anton-khodak.github.io/_posts/2019-10-13-camping-on-west-highland-way.markdown

 Due to the late start and limited opportunities to leave the route at this point, we made a very short progress and decided to settle on an unmanaged campsite.

 # Day 4.
-Rowardennan to Beinglas Farm Campsit, 24.6 km
+Rowardennan to Beinglas Farm, 24.6 km

 The night near the lake was the harshest in the whole journey – it was raining all night long with a strong wind, I woke up multiple times to check whether our tent had been withstanding the wind fine.